 Is Berkey Worth the Money?

-Despite some short comings, we highly recommend the Berkey water filtration system.
+Despite some short comings, we recommend the Berkey water filtration system.
 The initial cost is high, but it’s worth the money considering how long the filters will last.
-At about $100 per set for replacement filters, it’s a good investment.
+At about $150 per set for replacement Black Berkey Filters, it’s a good investment.

 Having a Berkey water filtration system also provides peace of mind during an emergency.
 If we need to use pool or stream water, we know the Berkey will filter that water so it’s safe for us to drink.

 What We Don’t Like About Our Berkey

 It can be easy to overfill the Berkey.
 When this happens, a slow drip of water starts at the point where the top and bottom chambers connect.

 If you found this review helpful and decide to purchase the Berkey, please consider ordering through our Berkey affiliate link.
 There is no additional fee for the buyer and in return we receive a small percentage of the sale.
 Thanks for your support!
 We really appreciate it.